jnnanav-aws/aws-iot-edukit-tutorials/workshop/content/Blinky hello world/Prerequisites/_index.en.md

 {{%expand "Windows 10 (64-bit)" %}}
 1. Download the latest [AWS CLI version 2 installer for Windows](https://awscli.amazonaws.com/AWSCLIV2.msi).
-1. Launch the downloaded installer and follow the on-screen instructions to install the AWS CLI on the host machine.
+1. Launch the downloaded installer and follow the on-screen instructions to install the AWS CLI on your host machine.
 {{% /expand%}}

 For additional information and instructions, see [Installing or updating the latest version of the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).

 ## Retrieve the IAM user access credentials
-[AWS AWS Identity and Access Management](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html) (IAM) is a web service that helps you securely control access to AWS resources.
+[AWS Identity and Access Management](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html) (IAM) is a web service that helps you securely control access to AWS resources.
 It is considered a best practice to [create an administrative user](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html) instead of using your root user account.

 To retrieve your IAM user's access credentials, follow the instructions outlined in the [Quick configuration with aws configure](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-config) documentation.